G5Mixreality/old-group/README.md

 team,

-Please check the package with old from MST.
+Please check the package with old code from MST.